Staunton Country Park: The Temple

 The temple was a memorial commissioned by George Staunton in 1824 with a large memorial urn at its centre.
 As initially completed the temple contained dedications to Staunton's parents and further dedications to more distant relations and friends.
 In the following years an eight busts were added in a semi circle around the urn.
 Most of the busts were of friends of Staunton who had died after 1820 but one was of the then still living William Howley.
 In 1840 Staunton decided to add no further memorials to the temple.
 Further busts were added after this time but they were primarily of people still living.
 The temple was removed when William Henry Stone had his new home constructed on its site.

 The Canning obelisk

 The 50' obelisk was another Lewis Vulliamy design built in August 1832 to honour George Canning.
-Although noted as being still present in 1986, situated in the Thicket it appears to have been removed in 1960s during deforestatiin.
+Although noted as being still present in 1986, situated in the Thicket it appears to have been removed in 1960s during deforestation.